simplemindedbot/simplemindedbot/content/writing-user-stories-with-ai-3.md

 ## Recap: The Foundation of AI-Generated User Stories

 In the [first post](@/writing-user-stories-with-ai-1.md) of this series, we focused on preparing AI to write user stories effectively.
-The preparation phase is critical—it involves providing context, defining the project scope, and aligning on key terms.
+The preparation phase is critical-it involves providing context, defining the project scope, and aligning on key terms.
 By setting up the AI with the right inputs, we can ensure that the output aligns with our expectations and accurately reflects the project requirements.

 In the [second post](@/writing-user-stories-with-ai-2.md), we took a deeper dive into the mechanics of drafting user stories using AI.
 We discussed how AI can be used to generate initial drafts based on business requirements documents (BRDs) and how to iteratively refine these drafts.
 The goal was to create user stories that are clear, concise, and actionable, ensuring they align with the broader project objectives and meet the needs of all stakeholders.